LightJason/lightjason.github.io/content/tutorial/tutorial-efficient-beliefbase.md

 ### On-Demand

 The on-demand beliefbase allows you to create a non-persistence belief definition, which is suitable to get access to the environment / underlying software architecture.
+It follows up the [lazy loading pattern](https://en.wikipedia.org/wiki/Lazy_loading))

 ![Beliefbase](/images/ondemandbeliefbase.svg#centering)